 The Mediterranean is a semi-enclosed sea, connected to the Atlantic Ocean through the narrow Strait of Gibraltar, to the Red Sea by the man-made Suez Canal and to the smaller enclosed Black Sea via the narrow Bosphorus Strait.
-The offshore pelagic zone comprises 75% of the total Mediterranean and Black Sea surface area (Robinson et al., 2004).
+The offshore pelagic zone comprises 75% of the total Mediterranean and Black Sea surface area.